-Say hello to Shannon Mai, President of the FSHN Club and winner of this year’s MasterChef Competition!
+Say hello to Shannon Mai, President of the FSHN Club in the Food Science and Human Nutrition Department at the University of Florida and winner of this year’s MasterChef Competition!
 Shannon is a senior undergraduate dietetics student from Orlando who is dedicated to public policy and consumer safety.
 She’s also a true foodie who’s on a mission to find the perfect hamburger.
 Read on to learn about her journey from accounting to dietetics, as well as her plans to make a difference in the world of child nutrition.
 Thank you for taking the time to chat with us, Shannon!

 Tell me about your big MasterChef win.
-What was the competition like?
 What went into your winning recipe?

 Would you share how you chose dietetics as your major?

 I was unhappy as an accounting major at the University of Central Florida.
 I’ve always been interested in healthcare, and I wanted to change my major to reflect that.
 Then, over winter break, I walked into a cute little teashop in Orlando and ordered a lavender crème tea.
 When I asked the barista if there was milk in the crème, she said “No, but we can add milk powder.”